maheshsubramaniya/maheshsubramaniya.github.com/_posts/misc/2013-12-01-2008-i-hated-macbookair-now-loving-it.md

 	<img src="/images/2013/macbook-air-2013-1.jpg" alt="Macbook Air 13 2013">
 </figure>

 [Back in 2008](/article/why-you-wont-love-macbook-air.html) I hated it so much and so sarcastic on it.
-The basic version had only 80 GB harddisk and it was a complete strip down version of then famous laptop, when the world was ruled by HP, Dell and Lenovo laptops.
+The basic version had only 80 GB harddisk and it was a complete strip down version of then fully loaded laptop (with DVD drives, 4 gig RAM, fast processor, wide screen etc.,).
+That was the time when the world was ruled by HP, Dell and Lenovo laptops.

-Now fast forward to 2013 and well I'm owning a Macbook Air.
+Now fast forward to 2013 and well I'm owning a [Macbook Air 13" with 8GB RAM and i7 processor](http://anandtech.com/show/7085/the-2013-macbook-air-review-13inch/3).
 Which is way superior than any Notebook today in market.
 I bought the new Macbook Air from Adorama on <time>Sep 2013</time> and now it is <time>Dec 2013</time> for the past 4 months, I have pushed my notebook to some exteme level  ([ofcourse not like this](http://cnettv.cnet.com/new-macbook-air-torture-test-always/9742-1_53-50128386.html)) of processing and it has survived well and I'm impressed.

 ### Comparision of Specs: